flumeapp/help.flumeapp.com/views/upload.md

 To switch the account to post with:

-- Long-press on the profile picture and select an account.
+- Click on the profile picture and select an account.
 - Use the <kbd>Accounts</kbd> Menu Bar item.

 ------